fex01/thesis-ws/jenkins/README.md

 - ID: `terraform-db-credentials`
 - Click `Create`

+#### Infracost Credentials

+If you do not possess Infracost credentials, please refer to the [Main Readme](/README.md#infracost) for guidance on obtaining the necessary api key.
+Once you have acquired your credentials, proceed with the following steps to add them:

+- Kind: `Secret text`
+- Scope: `Global`
+- Secret: `<your infracost api key>`
+- ID: `jenkins-infracost-api-key`
+- Click `Create`

 ### Create Pipeline

 To create a new pipeline, navigate to `Dashboard -> New Item`.